icclab/cyclops/docs/index.rst

 .. seealso::

-    You may want to read `Cyclops's Developer's guide`__ (WiKi) -- the first bit, at least -- to get an idea of the concepts.
+    You may want to read `Cyclops's Developer's guide`__ (WiKi) -- the first bit, at least -- to get an idea of the concepts required for extending the framework.

     __ https://github.com/icclab/cyclops/wiki

-Contents:

 .. toctree::
    :maxdepth: 2